eventcore/profile-data-center/api-documentation/profile/addcredentials.md

 {}
 ```

-**Context** : User is authorized, data change attempts to rename an event
+**Condition** : User is authorized, data change attempts to rename an event

 **Code** : `409 CONFLICT`